S3-working-group/s3-practical-guide/docs/all.md

     -   revised _Proposal Forming_, _Consent Decision Making_ and _Driver Mapping_
 -   extended _Clarify and Develop Domains_ to include a detailed description and examples for each aspect of a domain description
 -   added an _example domain description_ to the appendix
--   added a detailed descripton for each step to _Proposal Forming_
+-   added a detailed description for each step to _Proposal Forming_
 -   revised _The Principle of Consent_ and description of _Objection_
 -  updated glossary:
     -  revised definitions for <a href="glossary.html#entry-domain" class="glossary-tooltip" data-toggle="tooltip" title="Domain: A distinct area of responsibility and authority within an organization.">Domain</a>, <a href="glossary.html#entry-deliverable" class="glossary-tooltip" data-toggle="tooltip" title="Deliverable: A product, service, component or material provided to fulfill a requirement.">Deliverable</a>, <a href="glossary.html#entry-organizational-driver" class="glossary-tooltip" data-toggle="tooltip" title="Organizational Driver: Any situation where the organization&#x27;s members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences).">Organizational Driver</a>, <a href="glossary.html#entry-objection" class="glossary-tooltip" data-toggle="tooltip" title="Objection: An argument –relating to a proposal, existing agreement, or activity being conducted by one or more members of the organization – that reveals consequences or risks that are preferably avoided for the organization, or that demonstrates worthwhile ways to improve.">Objection</a> and <a href="glossary.html#entry-concern" class="glossary-tooltip" data-toggle="tooltip" title="Concern: An assumption that cannot (for now at least) be backed up by reasoning or enough evidence to qualify as an objection to those who are considering it.">Concern</a>